Try This Easy DIY Plaster Art on Canvas Using Drywall Joint Compound!

 Leave the canvas white, or paint it as desired.
 Hang or display your art!

 Stop it!
-These turned out so pretty! 🤩
+This joining compound art turned out so pretty! 🤩

 So I’m not an artist obviously, and this technique will take some practice.
 Overall, I love how it turned out!
 I may even go further and add a wood frame to these canvases.
 Either way, this is such a fun and inexpensive DIY textured canvas idea to make at home.
 I can’t wait to hang them up!